Upsidedly/Christian-Living/docs/stories/david.md

 David and Bathsheba eventually had another son named Solomon who would eventually become king.

-*Read more about David and Bathsheba and see how even though God can always forgive, there will still be consequences for our sinful choices: 2 Samuel 11
+!> Read more about David and Bathsheba and see how even though God can always forgive, there will still be consequences for our sinful choices: 2 Samuel 11

+## Key Notes